David Edgar (playwright): The 2000s

+Edgar is also the author of two plays premiering in 2024: The New Real (with the Royal Shakespeare Company in Stratford-upon-Avon) and Here in America (at the Orange Tree Theatre in Richmond).

 Books

-Apart from the plays in print Edgar has written on theatre, politics and play-writing.
+Apart from the plays in print, Edgar has written on theatre, politics and play-writing.

 The Second Time as Farce: Reflections on the Drama of Mean Times (Lawrence & Wishart) was published in 1988.
 The subjects of the fifteen essays included political drama, conservatism of the 1980s, drama-documentary, the National Front, John Osborne, adapting Nicholas Nickleby, the role of public theatre and Live Aid.

-He was editor of The State of Play: Playwrights on Playwriting (Faber 1999).
-Edgar was author of a 31-page essay Provocative Acts: British Playwriting in the Post-war Era and Beyond.
+Edgar was editor of The State of Play: Playwrights on Playwriting (Faber, 1999).
+He was author of a 31-page essay Provocative Acts: British Playwriting in the Post-war Era and Beyond.
 The book contained contributions from producer Peter Ansorge, director Mike Bradwell and twenty-three playwrights.